-The MWAA is a state-wide non-profit corporation established June 2012 which focuses solely on prevention and early intervention education of mental health problems.
+The MWAA is a state-wide non-profit corporation established June 2012 which focuses on education for prevention, early intervention, scientific research and cures of mental health problems.

 Learn more about the MWAA's accomplishments.

 According to the World Health Organization, mental wellness is defined as "a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community."

 We promote mental wellness by giving our community the tools to recognize and intervene in mental health problems in themselves, their friends, their family, and others.